-Understanding factors intercepting the response of rice farmers to climate change in Ebonyi State, Nigeria, was investigated.
-A total of 70 rice farmers were sampled using a multi-stage sampling technique and administered a questionnaire.
-Primary data was collected and analyzed using descriptive statistics (mean, frequency, percentage, chart) and an ordinary least squares multiple regression model.
-Results show that the rice farmers cultivated on small land holdings, were relatively educated, sourced their land via inheritance, and had 16 years of farming experience.
-Results reveal that 72% of the rice farmers are highly aware of climate change, while 17% and 11% are relatively aware and not aware, respectively.
-Temperatures, rainfall, and the number of rainy days have positive effects on rice production, while sunshine hours and relative humidity have negative effects on rice production.
-Age, gender, education, farm size, extension contacts, and participation in workshops were significant variables influencing rice production in the state.
-Capital, crude implements, pests and diseases, poor soil, lack of incentives, and cultivation systems were the nonclimatic factors that influenced rice cultivation in the state.
-Farmers were recommended to embrace climate-smart cropping systems and seek early climate change information to mitigate the adverse effects of climate change on rice cultivation.
+Understanding factors intercepting response of rice farmers to climate change in Ebonyi State, Nigeria was investigated.
+A total of 70 rice farmers was sampled using multi-stage sampling technique and were administered with a questionnaire.
+Primary data was collected and were analyzed using descriptive statistics (mean, frequency, percentage, chart), and ordinary least square multiple regression model.
+Results shows that the rice farmers cultivated on small land holdings, relatively educated, sourced their land via inheritance and had 16 years of farming experience.
+Results reveals that 72% of the rice farmers are highly aware of climate change, while 17% and 11% are relatively aware and not aware respectively.
+Temperatures, rainfall, and number of rainy days have positive effects on rice production while sunshine hours and relative humidity had negative effects on rice production.
+Age, gender, education, farm size, extension contacts and participation in workshop were significant variables influencing rice production in the state.
+Capital, crude implements, pests and diseases, poor soil, lack of incentives and cultivation systems were the non-climatic factors that influenced rice cultivation in the state.
+Farmers were recommended to embrace climate smart cropping systems and seek for early climate change information to mitigate adverse effects of climate change on rice cultivation.
 Keywords: rice farmers; climate change; multi-stage sampling; logit model; Ebonyi State